-“Companies can fruits and vegetables shortly after harvest,” said Paula McIntyre, a registered dietitian at Marshfield Clinic.
-“Because of the short time span between harvest and can, the nutritional value of canned foods is the same or better than fresh foods.”
+“Companies can fruits and vegetables shortly after harvest,” said Paula McIntyre, a registered dietitian at Marshfield Clinic Health System.
+“Because of the short time span between harvest and canning, the nutritional value of canned foods is the same or better than fresh foods.”

 - No salt added: 10 mg sodium